 - 10.1 The preparation of the CNP has taken place within the strategic context provided by the HDPF that was adopted in November 2015.
 It has also sought to take account of the emerging Site Allocation DPD - 10.2 CPC recognises that the plan-making process is dynamic and that development does not always proceed at the pace that was originally intended.
 In other cases, development may come forward which was not predicted at the time that Development Plans were adopted or made as appropriate.
-In this context, CPC will monitor the effectiveness or otherwise of the implementation of the policies in the CNP on an annual basis. - 10.3 Where monitoring of the CNP indicates that development is not proceeding as anticipated, CPC will consider undertaking a review of the wider CNP or specific parts of the CNP as appropriate. - 10.4 Within the context of the monitoring and review process it is acknowledged that HDC is preparing a revised development plan that will establish the overall growth strategy up to 2036.
-This is due to be completed for the district by 2021.
+In this context, CPC will monitor the effectiveness or otherwise of the implementation of the policies in the CNP on an annual basis. - 10.3 Where monitoring of the CNP indicates that development is not proceeding as anticipated, CPC will consider undertaking a review of the wider CNP or specific parts of the CNP as appropriate. - 10.4 Within the context of the monitoring and review process it is acknowledged that HDC is preparing a revised development plan that will establish the overall growth strategy beyond 2031.
 CPC recognize that in light of this the housing numbers may change.
-In this context, the Parish Council will commence a review of the neighbourhood plan within 12 months of the adoption of the Horsham Local Plan.
+In this context, the Parish Council will commence a review of the neighbourhood plan no later than 12 months of the adoption of any review of the HDPF.